-The E25 can be used with a PC if your computer has Bluetooth capabilities or fitted with a USB Bluetooth dongle, but they're not compatible with the PS4.
+The Raycon E25 can be used with a PC if your computer has Bluetooth capabilities or is fitted with a USB Bluetooth dongle, but they're not compatible with the PS4.

-The E25 aren't compatible with the Xbox One.
+The Raycon E25 aren't compatible with the Xbox One.

-When compared to other true wireless earbuds, especially other models offered by Raycon, the E25 are a bit of a mixed bag.
-On the one hand, they're more comfortable and portable due to their size, but on the other, their audio reproduction leaves much to be desired.
-Nevertheless, they may be a good option for those with small ears or even those who like bass-heavy music.
-For other alternatives, we suggest taking a look at our recommendations for the best truly wireless earbuds, the best wireless earbuds, and the best noise cancelling earbuds and in-ears.
+When compared to other true wireless earbuds, especially other models offered by Raycon, the Raycon E25 are a bit of a mixed bag.
+On the one hand, they're more comfortable and portable due to their size, but on the other, their audio reproduction is heavily unbalanced, which makes them less musically versatile.
+Nevertheless, they're a good option for those with small ears or even those who like bass-heavy music.

 The Raycon E25 True Wireless are better than the Raycon E55 Truly Wireless in mixed usage.
 They have a lot in common and both have a very bass-heavy sound, but the E25 are more comfortable, have significantly better noise isolation, as well as a better mic for phone calls.
 On the upside, the E55 have a much more stable fit, making them a good choice for sports if you tend to have issues with earbuds falling out.

 The Raycon E25 True Wireless are marginally better than the Raycon E50 Truly Wireless in terms of mixed usage.
-They're more comfortable due to their size, and have much better performance in noise isolation, even boasting a longer battery life and better mic quality, but the E50 have a significantly more accurate audio reproduction, even though they sound dark and also quite bass-heavy.
+The E25s are more comfortable due to their size, and have much better performance in noise isolation, even boasting a longer battery life and better mic quality, but the E50 have a significantly more accurate audio reproduction, even though they sound dark and also quite bass-heavy.

 The Raycon E25 True Wireless are similar performing headphones to the TOZO T10 Truly Wireless.
-The E25 are significantly more comfortable, have a much longer battery, and have better controls.
-On the other hand, the T10 have a more accurate sound profile, support wireless charging, and are rated IPX8 for waterproofing, though we don't currently test for this.
+The Raycon are significantly more comfortable, have a much longer continuous battery life, and have better controls.
+On the other hand, the TOZO have a more accurate sound profile, support wireless charging, and are rated IPX8 for waterproofing, though we don't currently test for this.

 The TOZO T6 Truly Wireless are better truly wireless earbuds than the Raycon E25 True Wireless.
-The T6 feel better made, have a much better-balanced sound profile, isolate background noise better, have wireless charging, and a longer overall battery life.
-On the other hand, the E25 are more comfortable, and last longer off a single charge.
+The TOZO feel better made, have a much better-balanced sound profile, isolate background noise better, have wireless charging, and a longer overall battery life.
+On the other hand, the Raycon are more comfortable, and last longer off a single charge.